 All proposals must be submitted using NCECA’s Online Submittal process (a link to the form is provided below).
-Proposals related to the Conference Theme of Future Flux will receive preference.
+Proposals related to the Conference theme of CrossCurrents: Clay and Culture will receive preference.
 Your ONLINE submittal form must include the following or it will not be considered.
-(Only .doc, .docx, .JPEG or .PDF files will be accepted):
+Please prepare BEFORE starting the form.

-Contact Information of Proposal Primary Contact
+- Contact Information of Proposal Primary Contact

-Head shot (upload as jpg, 100dpi 2”x3”)
+- Head shot (upload as jpg, 100dpi 2”x3”)

-If your proposal is accepted the abstract, short bio, and headshot will be used for website and print publications.
+- If your proposal is accepted the abstract, short bio, and headshot will be used for website and print publications

 NCECA recommends using Google Chrome or Firefox when using forms on this site.
 Some forms do not respond well to Internet Explorer or Safari